AeroDump/contracts/README.md

 **Scalability and Efficiency:**
 - By leveraging both `Chainlink Automation` and `CCIP`, the system scales to handle bulk token transfers across various blockchains without the need for manual monitoring or intervention.

+## Simple User Journey
+1. **Visit Platform and Log In**:
+   - Log in easily using Web3Auth with your social accounts.

+2. **Register Project and Tokens (for Project Owners)**:
+   - Enter project details, token information, and more.

+3. **Deposit Tokens**:
+   - Deposit the tokens into the LayerZero vault for distribution.

+4. **Upload CSV File**:
+   - Upload a CSV file containing recipient addresses, token amounts, and network details.

+5. **Automated Token Distribution**:
+   - Chainlink Automation distributes tokens to recipients based on the CSV file, with multi-chain support via Chainlink CCIP.

+6. **Check Distribution History**:
+   - After completion, view all records on the history page using ENVIO on-chain indexing.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**